-High on a hill in the Katajanokka neighborhood of Helsinki is the stunning Uspenski Cathedral.
-This Byzantine-Russian church was built in 1868 using bricks from the Bomarsund Fortress after it was destroyed during the Crimean War.
+High on a hill in the Katajanokka neighborhood is the stunning Uspenski Cathedral.
+The Byzantine-Russian church was built in 1868 using bricks from the Bomarsund Fortress after it was destroyed during the Crimean War.
 The church’s best architectural feature is a dozen gilded onion domes representing the Apostles.
 They surround the larger central dome symbolizing Christ.
 Uspenskin Katedraali was dedicated to the Virgin Mary.
-It is Western Europe’s largest Orthodox church and is the seat of the Archdiocese of Helsinki.
+Uspenski Cathedral is Western Europe’s largest Orthodox church.
+It is also the seat of the Archdiocese of Helsinki.